thehighnibble/thehighnibble.github.io/docs/vt132/operation/vt100/operator/setup-d/README.md

 PC keyboard scancode to character set mappings are provided for the same country/languages that the VT132 currently support with NRCS (see next section).

+Includes dead-key support (country specific) for composed characters with accent diacritics ` ´ ^ ¨ ~ (MCS 8-bit character set and CP437)

+- à á â ä ā À Á Â Ä Ã
+- è é ê ë È É Ê Ë
+- ì í î ï Ì Í Î Ï
+- ò ó ô ö õ Ò Ó Ô Ö Õ
+- ù ú û ü Ù Ú Û Ü
+- ñ Ñ
+- ÿ Ÿ

+note: not all keyboard layouts support all dead-keys

+pressing a dead-key twice, or followed by `<space>`, will output the accent character if printable ` ^ ~ are printable as standalone characters
+´ ¨ are not printable as standalone characters
+see: [https://en.wikipedia.org/wiki/Dead_key]() for further information on the use of dead-keys

 ## Selecting character set and keyboard support

 Pressing `7` on the keyboard toggles between the two available character set modes